 Your surgeon took a vein or artery from another part of your body to create a detour, or bypass, around an artery that was blocked and could not bring enough blood to your heart.

 Your surgery was done through an incision (cut) in your chest.
 If the surgeon went through your breastbone, the surgeon repaired it with wire and a metal plate, and your skin was closed with stitches.
 You also had an incision made in your leg or arm, where the vein was taken to be used for the bypass.

 After surgery, it takes 4 to 6 weeks to completely heal and start feeling better.
 It is normal to:

-You should have someone to stay with you in your home for at least the first 1 - 2 weeks.
+You should have someone stay with you in your home for at least the first 1 to 2 weeks after surgery.

 Learn how to check your pulse, and check it every day.

-Do the breathing exercises you learned in the hospital for 4 - 6 weeks.
+Do the breathing exercises you learned in the hospital for 4 to 6 weeks.